B0K1NG/Monteina-Management/README.md

 - **`src/middleware/`**: Middleware for authentication and role-based access.
 - **`src/utils/`**: Utility functions (e.g., email notifications, logging).
 - **`prisma/`**: Database schema and migrations.
+- **`logs/`**: Stores server logs, including API access logs, error logs, and debug info.
+Useful for monitoring and troubleshooting production environments.
+- **`env`**: Environment variables file.
+Contains sensitive or environment-specific configurations like database URLs, API keys, and ports.
+Should not be committed to version control.

+### Root
+- **`README.md`**: Project overview and usage instructions.
+Typically includes setup steps, features, environment configuration, and contact or contribution guidelines.
+- **`ToDo.md`**: A running checklist or backlog of tasks, features, or bugs to be addressed.
+Helps with planning and tracking project progress.
+- **`.gitignore`**: Specifies files and directories to be ignored by Git.
+Commonly includes node_modules, environment files, and build outputs.

 ---